bchandhu/Quote_Generator/README.md

 # Random Quote Generator

 Welcome to the Random Quote Generator!
 This command-line interface (CLI) application allows you to generate random quotes to inspire and motivate you.
-The application is built in Ruby and consists of two classes: `quote` and `quote_generator`.
+This application is built in Ruby and consists of two classes: `quote` and `quote_generator`.

 ## Installation